djbrieck/hello-world/README.md

 Hello fellow humans and bots!

-My name is Daniel and I enjoy programming applications for computers and for the web.
+My name is Daniel and I enjoy programming.